All-New 2025 GMC Acadia Mid-Size SUV Reviews

 The 2025 GMC Acadia offers a diverse range of exterior color options to suit individual preferences.
 From classic shades like Summit White and Onyx Black to vibrant hues like Red Quartz Tintcoat and Dark Sky Metallic, there is a color to match every style.

-New colors expected to arrive on the new 2025 GMC Acadia are Hunter Metallic (paint code GED), Light Stone Metallic (paint code G5D), and Ultra Blue Metallic (paint code GTR) among three new exterior colors introduced for the newest model.
+New colors expected to arrive on the new 2025 GMC Acadia are Hunter Metallic (paint code GED), Light Stone Metallic (paint code G5D), and Ultra Blue Metallic (paint code GTR), among three new exterior colors introduced for the latest model.
 According to previous GM Authority coverage, Hunter Metallic is launching for the 2021 model year, Light Stone Metallic for the 2022 model year, and Ultra Blue Metallic for the 2023 model year.

 2025 GMC Acadia Price